Indocyanine green angiography: Advantages over fluorescein angiography

 Indocyanine green angiography has many advantages over commonly used fundus fluorescein angiography (FFA).
-Because of its protein-bounding properties, its leakage from choriocapillaries is less and thus it will remain longer in choroidal vessels compared to fluorescein dye.
+Because of its protein-binding properties, its leakage from choriocapillaries is less and thus it will remain longer in choroidal vessels compared to fluorescein dye.
 Choroidal neovascularization is better visualized by ICGA, than fluorescein angiography.
 The patient toleration is also better compared to FFA.

 History

 Physical and physiological properties of indocyanine green dye were first described by Fox and Wood, in 1960.
 Indocyanine green angiography was developed by Kodak Research Laboratories for determining cardiac output.
 In 1968, Kogure et al. performed intra-arterial choroidal absorption angiography using indocyanine green dye in monkeys.
 In the year 1969, using ICGA, Kogure and Choromokos studied cerebral circulation in a dog.
 In 1971, Hochhimer replaced color film with black and white infrared film.
 First human ICG angiogram was of carotid artery.
 First intravenous ICGA in human eye was performed by Flower and Hochheimer in 1972.
 In 1986 Hayashi et al. used infrared-sensitive video camera to perform ICGA.
 In the year 1992, Guyer et al. introduced the use of high resolution (1024 × 1024) digital imaging system coupled with infrared video cameras to produce better high resolution images.